nayakpriyam/nayakpriyam.github.io/_pages/experience.md

 ## Internships
 <font size="3"> National Chemical Laboratory, Pune | Dec 2013 - Apr 2014
 <ul>
+<li> <b> Literature Survey: </b> Perform literature survey to convert batch process for production of Pendimethalin to a continuous process.</li>
-<li> Perform streamwise energy and mass balance for the proposed flowsheet.</li>
+<li> <b> Energy & Mass Balance: </b> Perform streamwise energy and mass balance for the proposed flowsheet.</li>
-<li> Design of equipments (reactors & distillation columns) involved in the process and performing economic evaluation of the plant to find the payback period.</li>
+<li> <b> Design and Economics: </b> Design of equipments (reactors & distillation columns) involved in the process and performing economic evaluation of the plant to find the payback period.</li>
 </ul>
 </font>